igor-henriques/smsdev.NET/README.md

 .NET 5 SMS Service Library.
 Works by wraping smsdev.com.br API.

 ## Installation
-Clone this, build and reference the DLL on your project.<br>PS.: .NET 5 SDK necessary
+Clone this, build and reference the DLL on your project.<br>PS.: .NET 5 SDK required

 ## Usage
 * First get your key on https://www.smsdev.com.br/<br>